 1. to defer action; delay: to procrastinate until an opportunity is lost.

 2. to put off till another day or time; defer; delay

-Even the definition on Dictionary.com makes it seem negative.
-“To Procrastinate until an opportunity is lost.”
-I am going to let you in on a little secret: If you know how to procrastinate properly – it’s not negative.
+I am going to let you in on a little secret, if you know how to procrastinate properly, it’s not negative.

-Often, I will observe people patiently working to create their ultimate goal, whatever that may be.
-The same day an idea pops in their head or they receive a project – they’re ready to get started.
-In the past, I’d find myself wishing I could be more like them; the ones that take their time to ensure that [insert awesome achievement here] is the best it can be – top notch.
-The realization that I will never be that person sank in quite some time ago.
-(We’re talking like, middle school.)
+Often I will observe people patiently working to create their ultimate goal, whatever that may be.
+The same day an idea pops into their head or they receive a project they’re ready to get started.
+In the past, I’d find myself wishing I could be more like them, the ones that take their time to ensure that [insert awesome achievement here] is the best it can be, top notch.
+The realization that I will never be that person sank in quite some time ago… and we’re talking like, middle school.

-I consider myself to be a perfectionist & a procrastinator.
+I consider myself to be a perfectionist, and a procrastinator.
 That may explain why I am a functioning procrastinator – much like a functioning alcoholic, but not as serious.

 My brain needs time to digest the task at hand.
 It starts laying out all these ideas and suddenly the inside of my head has just exploded with bubble charts and random ideas.
 I will be thinking about the outcome until I absolutely have to do it.
 A gigantic amount of time would be wasted if I started something [anything] immediately.
 I’d start only to have to erase and start over more than once.

 On the indecisive scale of 1-10, I’d say I’m a solid 23.
-Waiting it out until the last-minute forces me to be decisive & eliminates time for me to change my mind – this same time others may observe and believe it is being wasted.
+Waiting it out until the last minute forces me to be decisive and eliminates time for me to change my mind; this same time others may observe and believe it is being wasted.
 The pressure to complete whatever it is I’m working on keeps me focused and on task.
-It allows me accept my best work as good enough.
-The ability to look at a finished product for any extended time period becomes a level of stress that trumps the initial stress of not yet starting.
+It allows me to accept my best work as good enough.
+The ability to look at a finished product for an extended time period becomes a level of stress that trumps the initial stress of not yet starting.